mandlemkavya/assignment2-mandlem/README.md

 <section>

-<h2> Sports </h2>
+## Sports
-<p>  Table shows the sports activity cost effectiveness data which was held on different location in the year-2021.
-Data shows detailed cost analysis volley ball event held on location cost is higher than badminton sports event, cricket is one of the best game in the world also numerous amount of player resulted in high cost consumption for security, accomdation, food, other extra sources </p>
+Table shows the sports activity cost effectiveness data which was held on different location in the year-2021.
+Data shows detailed cost analysis volley ball event held on location cost is higher than badminton sports event, cricket is one of the best game in the world also numerous amount of player resulted in high cost consumption for security, accomdation, food, other extra sources

 | SPORTS/ACTIVITY | LOCATION | AMOUNT |
 | ------------- | ------------- | ------------- |